Web Loom logo

 useEffect(() => {

-const canSubmit = useObservable(registerCommand.canExecute$, false);
+const canSubmit = useSignal(registerCommand.canExecute$);

-const isSubmitting = useObservable(registerCommand.isExecuting$, false);
+const isSubmitting = useSignal(registerCommand.isExecuting$);

 return (